AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/proofing-overview/notifications-proof-comments-decisions.md

 product-area: documents
 navigation-topic: proofing-overview
 title: Notifications for proof comments and decisions overview
-description: You can receive email notifications about comments and decisions made on proofs you work on in one of the following ways:
+description: You can receive email notifications about comments and decisions made on proofs you work on in one of the following ways - EDIT ME.
 ---

 # Notifications for proof comments and decisions overview